Ivanovo State University: Scientific research

 Ivanovo State University carries out fundamental and applied research in 19 scientific fields in the natural and engineering sciences, the humanities, and the social sciences.

 IvSU publishes a number of journals, including 'Liquid Crystals and Their Application', 'Woman in Russian Society', and 'Intelligentsia and the World'.

-'Liquid Crystals and Their Application' is included in international citation databases Web of Science and Scopus.
-In 2017 the journal 'Woman in Russian Society' was also added to Scopus.
+'Liquid Crystals and Their Application' is included in international citation databases, such as Web of Science and Scopus.

 Sports

-About 3,000 of students are engaged in physical education in the university.
-The University Sport Festivals, Freshman Sport Festival, university personal championships, Sport Fests, Health Days, Teachers and Staff Sports Festival, Family Festival, Skiing and Running Festivals are held annually.
+About 3,000 students are engaged in physical education in the university.

-Representative teams take part in the regional sport festivals among universities, the best athletes of the university participate in national and international competitions.

 Sports clubs are available for students interested in aerobics, badminton, basketball, football, gymnastics, kayaking, kickboxing, powerlifting, sambo, skiing, table tennis, volleyball, and wushu.